micmarolla/micmarolla.github.io/index.md

 My primary interests lie in advanced control strategies and embedded systems.
 Currently, I am working mainly with UAVs and PX4 stack.

+You can find videos about the projects I worked on in [my youtube channel](https://www.youtube.com/@michele5802/videos).

 Take a look at [my CV here](assets/pdf/cv.pdf).
 <br/><br/>